-It could take longer, but it now appears the worst case scenario is that it could happen within a few decades.
+It could take longer, but it now appears the worst case scenario could happen within a few decades.
 If global warming goes unchecked there will be mass extinctions, very likely humans included.
-A summary of the current situation is given in Global Warming.
-In a nutshell, as Bill McKibben, founder of 350.org, explains, we cannot burn more than one fifth of the oil we have available without turning planet Earth into a wasteland.
+In a nutshell, as environmentalist Bill McKibbon, founder of 350.org, explains, we cannot burn more than one fifth of the oil we have available without turning planet Earth into a wasteland.

-As Bill McKibbon describes, there are three crucial numbers in the science that make our plight horrendously clear.
+As he describes, there are three crucial numbers in the science that make our plight horrendously clear.
 The first is 2° Celsius, which is the limit to global warming called for by the UN Framework Convention on Climate Change.
 As he states:

 So far, we’ve raised the average temperature of the planet just under 0.8 degrees Celsius, and that has caused far more damage than most scientists expected.
 (A third of summer sea ice in the Arctic is gone). … NASA scientist James Hansen, the planet’s most prominent climatologist, is even blunter: “The target that has been talked about in international negotiations for two degrees of warming is actually a prescription for long-term disaster.”
 (2012)